KyleKart/PengYouTV/README.md

 GitHub will likely tell you to make a fork to do this step.
 Make sure to create one as you'll need to have the files somewhere.

+This new file will be named with a number. (your first video is 1, second is 2...)

-Create a new folder with your **Scratch** username.
+But first, you must create a new folder with your **Scratch** username.
 You can do this by typing the username as the file name, and then typing a `/`.
-Then type the actual file name, followed by `.js`.
+Then type the video number.

-Now, enter your video title into the file.
+Now, enter your video title into the file's content on the first line.
 In the next line, you will paste a link to your YouTube video.
 You should now be able to `Commit changes` or `Create a pull request`, it'll likely be a green button.

+### 3.
-4. Create the pull request.
+Create the pull request.

 Continue through the menus until it lets you create a pull request.